 Well, finally I found some answers.

-There are a number of thoughts out there, but one is that rosacea is thought to be linked to acid reflux.
-And I'd been having heartburn.
+As I was doing research on my situation, I read that a red face is thought to be linked to acid reflux.
+Interestingly, I'd been having heartburn.
 So I talked with my physician and he prescribed Zantac.

 One thing on the internet caught my attention.

 Acid reflux can be caused by too little acid in the stomach – not too much.